IsraaHmd/FashionVerse-SeniorProject/README.md

 Provide definitions and explanations for fashion terminology.

-What the AI Stylist Can’t Do:
+# - What the AI Stylist Can’t Do:
 Cannot answer questions unrelated to fashion.

-Technologies Used
+## Technologies Used
-Frontend
-HTML, CSS, JavaScript
+# - Frontend: HTML, CSS, JavaScript, Bootstrap

-Bootstrap

-Backend
-Python, Django
+# - Backend: Python, Django

-Database
-MySQL
+# - Database: MySQL

-AI Used:
-Fast.ai

-Chatbots powered by GPT-4o mini
+# - AI Chatbot Used: Fast.ai, Chatbot powered by GPT-4o mini

+## Concept:
+ "FashionVerse" is a platform that fashion enthusiasts could enjoy.
+The concept was to combine several features that those enthusiasts need and look for into one.
+  By fashion enthusiasts could be people who are interested in fashion, stylists, fashion experts, or people who are new to fashion and looking to find their style, or simply, a decent clothing.
+In fashionverse, you could inspire or be inspired.
+Whereby the community:
+    1- Allows users to find inspiration from others' styles, explore diverse fashion posts from various community members, and interact through comments.
+This helps users develop their personal style and may encourage them to visit the shop for items they admire.

+    2- Users can inspire others by posting and sharing their own fashion styles

+    3- Enables administrators to know latest trends, understand user preferences, predict future fashion trends...
+  Also, as one of the goals is helping people find their style, the AI chatbot serves as a professional stylist as it gives expert fashion advice and tips.